Save

 Name 2 measures that were taken during Reconstruction to resolve Virginia's problems.
 1. Freedmen's Bureau 2.
 Sharecropping

-What was a government agency that provided food, schools, and medical care for freed African Americans and others in Virginia?
+What was a federal government agency that provided food, schools, and medical care for freed African Americans and others in Virginia?
 Freedmen's Bureau

-Name the system common in Virginia after the war in which freed men and poor white farmers rented land from landowners by promising to pay the owners with a share of the crops. sharecropping
+Name the system common in Virginia after the war in which freed men and poor White farmers rented land from landowners by promising to pay the owners with a share of the crops. sharecropping

 Created by: albrooks